mneskarous/memory-game/README.md

 The game consists of 16 cards (8 matching pairs) that are randomly shuffled and placed face-down.
 When the user clicks on a card, it is turned face-up to display a shape.
 The user must click on another face-down card to turn it over to display another shape.
 If the second shape matches the first shape, both cards stay face-up.
 If the second shape does not match the first shape, both cards are flipped back face-down.
 The user wins once all the pairs have been matched.

+To play: Simply open the index.html file in browser!

 Features:
 - A Move Counter which indicates the current number of moves made by the user.
 - Star Rating: 4 stars are displayed at the beginning of the game.
 Between 21 and 25 moves made by the user, the star rating lowers to 3 stars.
 Between 26 and 30 moves made by the user, the star rating is lowered to 2 stars.
 After more than 30 moves, the star rating is lowered to 1 star (the lowest Star Rating).